lathes.co.uk home page Machine Tool Archive Machine tools For Sale & Wanted

 twin aprons guided by both front and rear bed faces).

-The lathe carried a maker's plate on the front of the apron that, fortunately, carried patent dates: May 17th 1887, November 10th 1891 and August 27 1895.
-However, these dates are not always a reliable indicator of production schedules and were often applied for some years before being granted: neither were they were they always strictly connected with the machine to which they were applied, often being used as a form of self-advertising - though in the case of Rivett's superb products this would have been entirely justified.
+Fortunately, most examples of the lathe carried a maker's plate on the front of the apron complete with patent dates: May 17th 1887, November 10th 1891 and August 27 1895.
+However, these are not always a reliable indicator of production schedules and were often applied for some years before being granted: neither were they were they always strictly connected with the machine to which they were applied, often being used as a form of self-advertising - though in the case of Rivett's superb products this would have been entirely justified.
 If any reader has an 8-inch Precision, or a variation of the lathe with different dates on the plate, the writer would be interested in hearing from them.

 Continued below: